aeturrell/skimpy/CONTRIBUTING.md

 Your pull request needs to meet the following guidelines for acceptance:

 - The Nox test suite must pass without errors and warnings.
 - Include unit tests.
 This project aims to maintain 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.
+- Run make to generate the new documentation.
+- Run the pre-commit suite before committing.

 Feel free to submit early, though---we can always iterate on this.